Thaddäus Huber: Life

 Huber was born in Niederhollabrunn in Lower Austria; his father was a farmer and amateur violinist.
-Having musical ability, he joined at age ten the choir of Klosterneuburg Monastery.
-He later went to Vienna, where he attended the Jesuit seminary and was a member of the boy's choir at the Hofkapelle.
+With musical ability, he joined the choir of Klosterneuburg Monastery at the age of ten.
+He later went to Vienna, where he attended the Jesuit seminary and was a member of the boys' choir at the Hofkapelle.
 He entered Viktring Abbey, where he took over church music.
-For health reasons he returned to Vienna and, encouraged by his father, he renounced his status as a cleric.
+For health reasons, he returned to Vienna and, encouraged by his father, he renounced his status as a cleric.

-In Vienna he became a violinist in the court theatre.
-For many years he was a violinist at the Schottenkirche.
-He was a founder member in 1771 of the Tonkünstler-Societät, and was secretary of the society for several years.
-In 1789 he became first violin in the Hofkapelle.
+In Vienna, he became a violinist in the court theatre.
+For many years, he was a violinist at the Schottenkirche.
+He was a founder member in 1771 of the Tonkünstler-Societät and was secretary of the society for several years.
+In 1789, he became the first violinist in the Hofkapelle.

-His compositions were highly regarded by Joseph Haydn, and his string quartets were played in the afternoon chamber music gatherings of Emperor Joseph II.
+Joseph Haydn highly regarded his compositions, and his string quartets were played in the afternoon chamber music gatherings of Emperor Joseph II.

 Huber died in Vienna in 1798; Gottfried van Swieten bought his musical estate.